 Where can I purchase tickets?

-Register for the presentations here and for performance here.
+Registration for both events is listed above.
 The events are pay-what-you-can to provide access to those who may not otherwise have the opportunity to attend.
 Donations will be accepted at the door.

 Is the theatre wheelchair accessible?

 Yes.
 Wheelchair seating is located at the back of the auditorium.
 Please locate the front of house supervisor when you arrive, and they will be happy to escort you.
 If you wish to notify us in advance regarding the use of accessible seating, please contact the theatre’s Bookings Coordinator at 416-924-6211 x269 or by email at firstname.lastname@example.org.

 When can I go into the theatre to get a seat?